mozilla-b2g/fxos-certsuite/README.md

 packages installed, activates the environment, runs the tests, and lastly deactivates the environment.

-You may call 'source run.sh' as many times as you like, and it will run the tests using its previously set up virtual environment.
+You may call 'run.sh' as many times as you like, and it will run the tests using its previously set up virtual environment.

 Alternative Setup